Join Us

 • Open-world Planning with Uncertainty: Develop algorithms for robots to explore and interact with novel objects and unseen environments

-• Task and Motion Planning for Mobile Manipulation: Develop systems for robots to reason across both high-level tasks and low-level motion jointly
+• Task and Motion Planning: Develop systems for robots to jointly reason across both high-level tasks and low-level motion

 • Seamless Multi-Modal Human-Robot Interaction: Integrate multi-modal human-robot interaction into service robots